-The audited financial statements and related reports of PricewaterhouseCoopers LLP, independent registered public accounting firm for the Funds, contained in the applicable Fund's Form N-CSR for the most recent fiscal year end are hereby incorporated by reference.
-No other portions of the Form N-CSR of such Funds are incorporated by reference herein.
+The audited financial statements and related reports of PricewaterhouseCoopers LLP, independent registered public accounting firmfor the Funds, contained in the Funds' Form N-CSR for the most recent fiscal year end are hereby incorporated by reference.
+No other portions of the Form N-CSR are incorporated by reference herein.
 A copy of the Funds' financial information may be obtained upon request and without charge by writing Goldman Sachs Funds, 71 South Wacker Drive, Suite 1200, Chicago, Illinois 60606 or by calling 1-800-621-2550.